 control is just about at the minimum setting.

 Tuning backlash is significant and makes fine tuning fairly difficult, especially in CW or SSB.
 Even using the direct drive doesn't help all that much.
 Actually, using the Receiver Tuning Head allows easier tuning despite its more significant backlash (due to flexing in the drive cable.)
 This is probably because of the better leverage using the crank for tuning.
-A good lubrication of the tuning gearbox has significantly reduced the backlash - the procedure is further down this page.
+A good lubrication of the tuning gearbox all but eliminated the backlash - the procedure is further down this page.

 Listening on 80M with the Q-G range coil provided reception throughout the 80M band.
 Sensitivity was very good but selectivity was fairly broad.
 Ultra-strong SSB signals (local station when received using a full-size matched antenna) will over-drive everything (in MANUAL with BFO on) and even reduction of the RF sensitivity doesn't seem to help.
 A short antenna will improve the RU's ability to handle these types of signals (it was never designed to receive strong SSB signals anyway.)
 CW signals are no problem.
 AM signals do very well using AUTO and the AGC is easily able to keep up with the normal type of QSB.
 It's interesting to observe the TEST METER (monitoring TRF amplifer section cathode current) swing around but the audio output remain constant.
 80M AM stations that run "communications" audio are easy to copy while "mock-broadcast audio" signals are very difficult to copy.
 Adjacent frequency QRM can be a problem and one would think going to MANUAL would help but actually AUTO gives the best copy on most AM signals.
 Range H coil set also covers 75M even though its range is shown as 4000kc to 6000kc.
 The lower end of the tuning range extends down to about 3850kc, allowing most of the military-radio AM nets to be tuned in using this single range coil set.